RajPack/Sessions/Rxjs/Operators.md

 # Commonly used rxjs operators

 - from
+- interval
 - fromEvent
+- delay
+- pipe
 - scan
-- pipe
 - filter
+- map
-- delay
+- switchMap
 - debounceTime

-- map
--
+more to come........